ynaim94/Aquarium---Client-serveur/README.md

 	> getFishesContinuously

-ping to make sure the server doesn't disconnect from us
+ping to keep the view connected to the server

 	> ping 12345
 _12345 is the port number of the view_